Latest Show

 The obvious use for a Slingbox, is to watch telly from your home country while you're outside of the country, or watch your home TV from someone else's PC (or heaven forbid, watching your home telly while you're at work!).

-As well as being able to forward the sound and vision from a connected Sky or Cable box, the Slingbox has a built-in digital TV tuner so that you can watch Freeview channels remotely (as long as you've connected a suitable TV aerial.)
+As well as being able to forward the sound and vision from a connected Sky or Cable box, the Slingbox has a built-in Freeview receiver so that you can watch Freeview channels remotely (as long as the Slingbox is connected to a suitable TV aerial.)

 Using a Slingbox to watch home TV online